nirtamir2/talks/2025-06-25/src/slides.md

 Play with these values to get a feel for 3D coordinates.

 [click]

-Now let's understand 3D space better.
-I've added an axesHelper - the red line is X, green is Y, blue is Z.
-Notice the mesh has position, scale, and rotation properties.
-Position moves it in 3D space - [x, y, z].
-Scale changes its size - [1, 1, 1] is normal size.
-Rotation turns it - measured in radians, not degrees.
-Play with these values to get a feel for 3D coordinates.

-[click]
 Now we're seeing React's real power.
 I've extracted the box into its own component.
 This lets us reuse it - see how we render two boxes at different positions?